What is the PhoneGap Build service and how is it different from PhoneGap?

 What do I do with my app when I get it back from PhoneGap Build?
 Is it ready for app store submission?

 It depends on the platform that you're targeting.
-For the webOS and Symbian platforms, you will get back a binary that is ready for submission and distribution.
-For Android, iOS, and BlackBerry, you'll need to provide the correct certificates and/or signing keys to allow distribution.
+For Android, iOS and Windows Phone 8, you'll need to provide the correct certificates and/or signing keys to allow distribution.
 See our other documentation for more details on this process.

 Can I build for iPhone?